latex3/babel/README.md

 ### Latest changes

 ```
-3.44   2020-05-??
+3.44   2020-05-14??
-       - \localedigits, \localedate
+       - \localedigits, \localedate, to print digits and date with the
+         current locale.
-       - [|] syntax in dates
+       - [|] syntax in dates, to represent a value with any counter
+         defined in the ini files.
+       - Amharic: line breaking, counters
+       - Improvements in French, Portuguese
-       - Line breaking in Amharic
+       - Optional argument in \foreignlanguage and otherlanguage*,
+         to switch date and/or captions.

 3.43   2020-04-28
        - Autoloading based on the BCP47 codes, with basic lookup.